-Amber-orange to light brown in color.
-Typically clear, but may have some light haze due to limited conditioning.
+Amber-orange to brown in color.
+Typically clear, but may have some light haze.
 Foam stand may not be long lasting, and is usually white to beige in color.

-Low to medium grainy, corn-like or sweet maltiness with a low toast, biscuity-grainy, bready, or caramel malt accent.
+Low to medium grainy, corn-like, or sweet maltiness with a low toast, biscuity-grainy, bready, or caramel malt accent.
 Medium to moderately-low hop aroma, usually floral or spicy in character.
-Clean fermentation character, with possible faint berry ester.
-Low levels of DMS are acceptable.
+Clean fermentation profile, with possible faint berry ester.
+Low levels of DMS optional.
 No sourness.
 Malt-forward in the balance.

-Moderate grainy-sweet maltiness with low to medium-low caramel, toffee, bready, and/or biscuity notes.
+Moderate grainy-sweet maltiness with low to medium-low caramel, toffee, bready, or biscuity notes.
 Generally light palate flavors typical of adjunct beers; a low grainy, corn-like sweetness is common.
 Medium to low floral or spicy hop flavor.
-Medium to low hop bitterness, which should neither be coarse nor have a harsh aftertaste.
+Medium to low bitterness, no coarse or harsh aftertaste.
 May exhibit light fruitiness.
-Balance in the finish is towards the malt.
-May have a lightly flinty or minerally-sulfate flavor in the finish.
-The finish is fairly dry, including the contributions of roasted grains and minerals.
+Balance in the finish is towards the malt, possibly with a lightly flinty or minerally-sulfate flavor.
+The finish is fairly dry.
 No sourness.

 Medium to medium-light body with a relatively soft mouthfeel.
 Highly carbonated.
 Can have a creamy texture.

 An American original, Kentucky Common was almost exclusively produced and sold around Louisville, Kentucky from some time after the Civil War until Prohibition.
 It was inexpensive and quickly produced, racked into barrels while actively fermenting, and tightly bunged to allow carbonation in the saloon cellar.
 Before the style died, it accounted for about 75% of sales around Louisville.